nbremond77/rDuino-Compiler-Uploader-Server/README.md

     sudo usermod -a -G uucp $USER
     sudo usermod -a -G plugdev $USER

+Don't forget to restart the session after adding the user to the group.

 If you still have problems with priviledges to access to the USB port, the best is to add a rule by doing the following:

     sudo nano /etc/udev/rules.d/50-myusb.rules